How Technology is Enhancing Virtual Music Classes

 Platforms like Zoom, Google Meet, and Microsoft Teams are more than video calls—they are modern classrooms.
 With screen sharing, chat options, and HD audio-video streaming, students and teachers interact as though they’re in the same room.

-At The Mystic Keys, all classes are conducted on Zoom with personalized links.
+At The Mystic Keys, all classes are conducted on Zoom and google meet with personalized links.
 Students can see their teachers’ hand movements, get real-time corrections, and even participate in shared on-screen exercises.
 It’s smooth, effective, and engaging.

 2. Multi-Camera Setups and Visual Demonstrations